 Figure 1.
 Our research question: how do ICPs envision specifying, delegating, and obtaining support from an AAL system in providing support/care to a PwD? (click to enlarge)

 Figure 3.
 An animated video of COACH , used in this study to trigger the co-design process with participants.
 The video demonstrates how an AAL system might guide a PwD in independently completing an activity (i.e., hand washing) while his ICP is freed up to perform other tasks (click to enlarge).

 Figure 4.
 Image of a paper prototype co-designed and evaluated (in Phase 3) with participants, illustrating how we explored with participants how they envisioned specifying and delegated activity support to an AAL system (click to enlarge).

 - O. Demirbilek and H. Demirkan, “Universal product design involving elderly users: a participatory design model,” Applied Ergonomics, vol. 35, no. 4, pp. 361–370, Jul.
 2004.

 - Mihailidis A, Boger JN, Craig T, Hoey J. The C.O.A.C.H. prompting system to assist older adults with dementia through handwashing: an efficacy study.
 BMC Geriatr.
 2008 Nov 7;8:28.

-- Hwang, A. and Hoey, J. (2013, accepted).
-DIY Smart Home: Narrowing the gap between users and technology [Extended abstract].
+- Hwang, A. and Hoey, J. (2013).
+DIY Smart Home: Narrowing the gap between users and technology [extended abstract].
 Interactive Machine Learning Workshop, International Conference Intelligent User Interfaces, March 19, 2013 at Santa Monica, California, USA.

 Amy Hwang, University of Toronto